 These Are The Best Home Remedies for Constipation

-Sesame seeds make great home remedies for constipation, according to a study published in the International Journal for Research in Applied Science and Engineering Technology.
+Sesame seeds are one of the best constipation remedies, according to a study published in the International Journal for Research in Applied Science and Engineering Technology.
 The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem.
 Add the seeds to cereals or salads for instant constipation relief, or pulverize them in a coffee grinder and sprinkle on food like a seasoning.

 One tablespoon of blackstrap molasses before bed is one of those constipation remedies that works overnight and should provide relief by morning.
 The ingredient was studied by the Journal of Ethnopharmacology in 2019 on pediatric constipation with successful results.
 Blackstrap molasses is boiled and concentrated three times, so it has significant vitamins and minerals; magnesium, in particular, will help you achieve constipation relief.

 Fibre acts like a pipe cleaner, scrubbing food and waste particles from your digestive tract and soaking up water.
 It adds bulk to your stool, giving the muscles of your GI tract something to grab on to, so they can keep food moving along.
 The Mayo Clinic suggests aiming for 20 to 35 grams of fibre a day to stay regular.
 Foods particularly high in fibre include bran cereals, beans, lentils, oatmeal, almonds, barley, many vegetables, and fresh and dried fruits.
 All of these things can be home remedies for constipation.
 If you’re constipated and taking in additional fibre, be sure to drink more water than usual to keep your stool soft and easy to pass.

 Mint and ginger are both proven home remedies for constipation among other digestive problems.
 Peppermint contains menthol, which has an antispasmodic effect that relaxes the muscles of the digestive tract.
 Ginger is a “warming” herb that causes the inside of the body to generate more heat; herbalists say this can help speed up sluggish digestion.
 Stephen Sinatra, MD, of HeartMD Institute recommends ginger in either capsule or tea form.
 In tea, the hot water will also stimulate digestion and provide constipation relief.
 Dandelion tea is also a gentle laxative and detoxifier.